TUITION & FEES FOR THE ACADEMIC YEAR

 Summer Semester – May 15

-IMPORTANT: Students will be dropped from classes if payment has not been made or the payment plan option utilized by the fee deadline.
+IMPORTANT: Students may be dropped from classes if payment has not been made or the payment plan option utilized by the fee deadline.

-In order for you to register for classes after the payment deadline, you will be required to pay in full or come to campus to set up a payment plan (including a one time $25 non-refundable fee) and make a payment at the time of registration.
+In order for you to register for classes after the payment deadline, you will be required to pay in full or set up a payment plan (including a one time $25 non-refundable fee) and make a payment at the time of registration.

 Fall Semester: August 1, September 1, October 1, & November 1